Cd8Zfq/CodeAlpha_Basic-Network-Sniffer/README.md

-A simple python sniffer which capture TCP, UDP and ICMP packets and display useful info about them
+A simple python sniffer which capture TCP, UDP and ICMP packets and display useful info about them.
+Made as part of my internship in CodeAlpha.